December 2014, Vol 3, No 8

 PMO Thank you both very much for your time today, and our best to you and your continued success in your treatment of patients with breast cancer.

-The Third Annual World Cutaneous Malignancies Congress (WCMC) took place in San Francisco, California, on October 29-31, 2014.
-The WCMC is a 2-day meeting dedicated to informing, educating, and fostering the exchange of clinically relevant information in the field of cutaneous malignancies.
-Following are highlights of presentations from the meeting. [ Read More ]
+The Third Annual PMO Live Conference, a Global Biomarkers Consortium Initiative, took place in San Francisco, California, on October 31 – November 1, 2014.
+PMO Live is the only global meeting dedicated to advancing the understanding of value and clinical impact of biomarker research in oncology.
+Following are highlights of [ Read More ]

 Putting the “Person” in Personalized Cancer Medicine: A Systematic Review of Psychological Aspects of Targeted Therapy